 You will only ever be shooting on fields that have had good numbers of geese feeding on them the previous day, time constraints allowing we will show you the field you will be shooting the evening before.

-Your guide will always explain which way the geese will be coming in from, depending on the local dams and pans and wind direction, for those of you that are inexperienced in goose shooting in South Africa, our goose guide will ask you not to shoot until he shouts out “take them”, please don’t be offended by this because many game shooters misjudge geese at distance, shooting far too early, spoiling opportunities, for fellow Goose shooters in neighbouring hides.
+Your guide will always explain which way the geese will be coming in from, depending on the local dams and pans and wind direction, for those of you that are inexperienced in goose shooting in South Africa, our goose guide will ask you not to shoot until he shouts out “take them,” please do not be offended by this because many game shooters misjudge geese at distance, shooting far too early, spoiling opportunities, for fellow Goose shooters in neighbouring hides.

 Four seasons shooting holidays will do everything within their power, making your goose shooting memorable for all the right reasons, please remember geese are noticeably bigger birds with long necks and you must shoot the head of the goose and not the body.

 Goose shooting is about the whole experience, from the planning of your trip, the journey to South Africa, meeting our guides over a beer the evening you arrive, we understand the client’s expectations for the mornings goose shooting.
 On the first morning – your alarm will go off at an annoyingly early hour, a cup of coffee or tea and toast, then off we go to the field.
 Next you may be asked to help set out the decoys and dig your pit blind hides, this will not be the case with older clients of course.
-Daylight always seems to arrive earlier than expected, it brings with it the sights and sounds of Africa, a very different experience in its own right, starting off a new day, with the unknown expectations of the first geese arriving.
+Daylight always seems to arrive earlier than expected, it brings with it the sights and sounds of Africa, a vastly unique experience, starting off a new day, with the unknown expectations of the first geese arriving.

 These new surroundings start to come gently into view as dawn breaks, the distant calls of a small skein of geese – leaving you wondering if they will come into shot?
 Your guide skills with a call and great decoy positioning will ensure you have the best opportunities!
 The next couple of hours offer heart pumping excitement, when all goes to plan, every client will have multiple chances at shooting Egyptian and spur wing geese.
 When geese decoy beautifully, you will shoot until the birds stop coming, this is because there are days the geese will not decoy very well.
 The enjoyment of a flight is not dependent solely on the size of the bag, but how they geese present themselves and the quality of the goose shooting.